 Meet Our Members

 NOFA-NH's knowledgeable and passionate members make our organization great.
-That's why NOFA-NH offers our members with farms and farm-related businesses eligibility to be featured in the 'Meet Our Members' column in our e-news.
+That's why NOFA-NH offers our members eligibility to be featured in the 'Meet Our Members' column in our e-news.
 Each month, we make our community a little closer by introducing you to someone new.
-Featured members are chosen by random lottery.
+Please contact us if you'd like to be featured.

 Click here to become a member or renew your membership.